[Updated January 13, 2022]

 Try the #1 Farm Burger (with white cheddar and FB sauce), the #4 Chicken Burger (with smoked gouda, crispy onions, and sherry-date BBQ sauce), or the #3 Chorizo Patty Melt (with spiced pork, pimento cheese, and collard greens).
 And don’t miss their spicy, cheesy FB Fries and Panko-crusted Onion Rings with smoked paprika mayo!

 READ MORE: The 6 Best Boone NC Breweries & Brewpubs

 10. GREEN SAGE COFFEEHOUSE & CAFE (Café)

 5 Broadway Street • 828-252-4450 • greensagecafe.com

-With two locations (one in downtown Asheville, one in the southern suburbs), the Green Sage Coffeehouse & Café is a 4-star rated green restaurant.
+With three locations– one in downtown Asheville, two in the suburbs– the Green Sage Coffeehouse & Café is a 4-star rated green restaurant.

 All waste is composted, to-go containers and straws are compostable, bikes are used for delivery, and interior elements were made locally from reclaimed wood and metals.

 Our pick for the best Asheville brunch spot, the café feels fresh, with sage green and sienna orange walls lined with nature/wildlife photos, plank wooden tables, and big comfy easy chairs by a big bay window.